the-pudding/data/queues/README.md

 In reality, there would be some variation in arrival and processing times

-To create this simulation, we perturbed the interarrival time slightly (using a normal distribution centered at 45 seconds and with SD = 1, Varying arrival time and utilization has the effect of also varying the service time.
+To create this simulation, we slightly perturbed the interarrival time (using a normal distribution centered at 45 seconds and with SD = 1), as well as the service time ($$\mu = 90, \sigma = 1$$).
+Varying arrival time and service time has the effect of also varying the utilization between 61.5\% and 73.1\%.
+Importantly, utilization is always below 100\%, which means that we have a stable queue.
 Over these 1000 reps, we then calculated the resulting waiting times for the parallel and pooled scenarios using the same formulas as above.

-The result was XXX.
+The result was an average pooling reduction of 76.2\%, with all 1000 reps achieving a reduction of at least 74%.

-If we were to increase the variability of interarrival times to more accurately represent periods of the day/week that are slightly more or less busy (e.g., SD of X for interarrival times and Y for service times) and server utilization (using a uniform distribution, ranging between 60 and 85%). we would still get a reduction or more for XYZ.
+If we  increase the variability of interarrival times to more accurately represent periods of the day/week that are slightly more or less busy (e.g., SD of 4 seconds for interarrival times), the time between passenger arrivals ranges between 34 seconds and 58 second across the 1000 reps).
+With service times still distributed tightly around 90 seconds, this causes server utilization to vary between 52 and 88\%).
+Even with this greater variability, we would still get a reduction of 70\% or more for all reps.

-[include a note on how we got utilization]

 In general, wait time depends on system capacity, server utilization, and variability** in arrival or processing times.
 It's worth noting that wait times - and also, the difference in wait times between a parallel and pooled setup - are [sensitive](https://nickarnosti.com/blog/longwaits/#fn6) to server utilization level (i.e., how busy a server is), which is why planners often opt to have slack in server availability.
 The number of servers changes how high this sensitivity is [3].